UBC-CIC/commit2act/docs/UserGuide.md

 ## Log Action

-The log action flow has 7 steps
+Users can log their actions and submit their related action photo on the Log Action page.
+The log action flow has 7 steps:

 ### 1. Select Action